ljstaib/news-analyzer/README.md

 # Phase 1 completed!

-Stub-API modules for Phase 1 are in "newsanalyzer.py".
+Stub-API modules for Phase 1 are in their respective .py files.
 I also have psuedocode in newsanalyzer_pseudocode.txt.

 Copyright @2021
 Luke Staib